-Whitwell is a pretty village steeped in history with some stone and thatch cottages, the population today is around 550.
+Whitwell is a pretty village steeped in history with some stone and thatch cottages, and a population today of around 550.
 It takes its name from the White Well, a place of pilgrimage during mediaeval times.
 The well can still be seen down a track opposite the church.

 The pub in Whitwell, The White Horse Inn, claims to be the oldest on the Island with some of its walls dating back to the 15th Century.
-From the end of the nineteenth century until 1952 the IOW central railway ran through Whitwell, which had it's own station situated at Nettlecombe Lane.
+From the end of the nineteenth century until 1952 the IOW central railway ran through Whitwell, which had its own station situated on Nettlecombe Lane.

 The church at Whitwell was built in two parts, the first and oldest part was built by the de Esturs and dedicated to their family patron saint.
 Later the owners of Stenbury Manor built a small chapel on the south side of the church dedicated to the Virgin Mary.
 The two buildings were separate until the 16th Century when the dividing wall was knocked down.
 Today it is a beautiful little church with its old churchyard walls.

-Throughout the village at regular intervals handsome iron pillars can be seen, these are old water standards provided in 1887 by William Spindler a prominent figure in St Lawrence.
+Throughout the village, at regular intervals, including one at the top of Nettlecombe Lane, handsome iron pillars can be seen, these are old water standards provided in 1887 by William Spindler a prominent figure in St Lawrence.
 His tomb lies in the Whitwell graveyard.